HeywardHagenbuch/BookSearchEngine/README.md

   - [Questions](#questions)
   - [Screenshots](#screenshots)

 ## Installation:

-   Make sure you have MongoDB installed on your machine (if you don't, follow the instructions on the MongoDB Website).
-Clone the repo.
-Install dependencies with npm i.
-Run ```npm start``` to run the server.
+You need to have MongoDB installed on your machine, either the shell, Atlas, or Compass.
+We are utilizing the Google Books API which will connect to the mongo DB, i.e. "mongodb://localhost/googlebooks"
+Once the database is properly installed, you can run NPM i to download the necessary dependencies, then NPM start to start up the atlas server.

 ## Technologies
   - JavaScript
+  - Node.js
+  - MongoDB
+  - Apollo
   - HTML/CSS
   - MERN Stack

   ## Credits:

-  Made by Cameron Wills
+  Made by Heyward Hagenbuch

   ## License: